Liquor Liability FAQs

 No. It is true that there were carriers out there that did not have an appetite for live music in any way.
 The good news is those carriers have left the market altogether so in South Carolina this really isn’t a factor anymore.
 However, the type of music can be an issue.
 Some carriers will not have an appetite for DJs or certain types of music such as hip-hop, hard-core rock or EDM.
 Carriers see these types of music entertainment as a sign of a “bar/tavern” designation.
 Again, working with us to fully understand your business operations will help us match you to the right carrier.

 We have heard this a lot over the last 6 months.
 Yes it is true that a lot of carriers have left the market but there are several that are still writing liquor liability.
-This messaging that there are only 2 or 3 carriers is put out there by agents when in reality is there may only be 2 or 3 carriers that are appointed with to sell.
+This messaging that there are only 2 or 3 carriers is put out there by agents when in reality is there may only be 2 or 3 carriers they are appointed with to sell.
 A pretty substantial difference than claiming there are only 2 or 3 carriers.
 No matter your business operations we will always be able to give you a full list of carriers and what they rate your business, we will even let you know which carriers said no and why they said no.

 This is one of our biggest pet peeves.
 When looking at your policy docs, usually on one of the first few pages, you see things like premium and inspection fees.
 You may also see in a separate spot a line item called “Broker Fee” this is a fee added onto your insurance policy and directly compensates your insurance broker.
 Sounds fair right?
 Right up until you realize that this fee is in addition to their commission which is typically between 10% – 12%.
 We recently saw a broker fee on one policy of $5,000 with a Premium of $191,000.